 Developing a course retake strategy to improve grades

-For students experiencing academic difficulty, a course retake strategy is the quickest and most efficient means of turning their cumulative weighted average(s) around.
+For students experiencing academic difficulty, a course retake strategy may be the quickest and most efficient means of turning their cumulative weighted average(s) around.

-- Is the failed course mandatory for the selected degree program?
+- Is the failed course mandatory for your selected degree program?